 If the airbag readiness light stays on after the vehicle is started or comes on when you are driving, the airbag system may not work properly.
 Have the vehicle serviced right away.
-See Airbag Readiness Light on page 5-18 for more information.
+See Airbag Readiness Light on page 5-16.